What is shutter speed in photography? A complete guide

-What Shutter Speed is best for shooting handheld?
+What shutter speed is best for shooting handheld?

 It’s a great idea to understand how slowly you can effectively handhold your camera to avoid camera shake.
 It does depend on the focal length of your lens as well.
-A shorter focal length lens (and usually lighter) will always be easier to handhold for longer than a telephoto lens, which magnifies any motion.
+A shorter focal length lens will always be easier to handhold for longer than a telephoto lens, which magnifies any motion.

-Of course, these days, with IBIS and IS on the lens, it’s possible to shoot at much slower shutter speeds and still avoid any camera shake.
+Nowadays, with IBIS and IS on the lens, it’s possible to shoot at much slower shutter speeds and still avoid any camera shake.